vottini/jsonbp/docs/schema.md

 | datetime | datetime.datetime |
 | string   |  str |

-When used in a field declaration, primitive types can be customized through **specificities**, which is a list of key-values enclosed in parenthesis and separated by commas.
+When used in a field declaration, simple types can be customized through **specificities**, which is a list of key-values enclosed in parenthesis and separated by commas.
 Each type has a fixed and well defined list of possible specificities.

 For example:
 ```